jayoung/MalikLab_bioinformaticsResources/notes/bioinformatics_tools.md

 # Dotplots using `dotter`, to compare two sequences visually

 (need to install X11 on your Mac for this to work, if it's not already installed.
-Also, in X11 preferences, under Input, make sure "Emulate three button mouse" is on)
+You can find it [here](https://www.xquartz.org/) Also, in X11 preferences, under Input, make sure "Emulate three button mouse" is on)

 `dotter` is installed on rhino/gizmo in the `seqtools` module:
 ```